Henry Chorley

-Henry Fothergill Chorley (15 December 1808 – 16 February 1872) was an English literary, art and music critic, writer and editor.
+Henry Fothergill Chorley (15 December 1808 – 16 February 1872) was an English literary, painting and music critic, writer and editor.
 He was also an author of novels, drama, poetry and lyrics.

 Chorley was a prolific and important music and literary critic and music gossip columnist of the mid-nineteenth century and wrote extensively about music in London and in Europe.
 His opera libretti and works of fiction were far less successful.
 He is perhaps best remembered today for his lyrics to "The Long Day Closes", a part song set by Arthur Sullivan in 1868.

 Life and career

 Chorley was born in Blackley Hurst, near Billinge, Lancashire, England.
 Chorley was the youngest of four children of Quaker parents, John Chorley (1771–1816), an iron worker and lock maker, and Jane Chorley, née Wilkinson (1779–1851).
 Chorley's father died, leaving his mother alone with young children.
 Jane Chorley moved her family to Liverpool to help take care of her half-brother, Dr Rutter, when he became ill.
 Chorley was educated by private tutors in Liverpool and then the school of the Royal Institution.
 His youth was shaped partly by spending time in the household of the wealthy and intellectual Mrs Benson Rathbone of Green Bank, and he became a close friend of her son Benson, who died in an accident in 1834.